Hydroxyzine: 7 things you should know

-- Drowsiness which may impair reaction skills, and affect a person's ability to drive or operate machinery.
+- Drowsiness that may impair reaction skills, and affect a person's ability to drive or operate machinery.
 Alcohol should be avoided.

 - May cause a dry mouth, mild skin eruptions or a rash, headache, hallucinations.
 Side effects are generally mild and transient.

 - When used to manage itching or anxiety, hydroxyzine is usually taken four times a day.

 - Although it is sometimes used to manage itching, hydroxyzine may cause itching in some people.
 It may also cause a serious skin reaction called acute generalized exanthematous pustulosis (AGEP), characterized by fever and a severe rash.

 - Use of hydroxyzine as an antianxiety agent for more than four months has not been assessed in clinical studies.

 - Hydroxyzine is not suitable for some people including those who are allergic to cetirizine or levocetirizine, with a heart condition that causes a prolonged Q-T interval on ECG, or during early pregnancy.

 - It is not clear if elderly people are more sensitive to the effects of hydroxyzine.
 As a precaution, lower dosages should be used, at least on initiation.